sarabelinformatika/privacyidea-freeradius-mikrotik-openvpn/freeradius/README.md

 - PrivacyIDEA
 - MariaDB

-It receives RADIUS authentication requests from MikroTik and forwards them to PrivacyIDEA for validation.
+Instead of authenticating users locally, FreeRADIUS forwards authentication requests to PrivacyIDEA using the Perl authentication module.

 ---

-## Directory Structure
+# Directory Structure

 ```
 freeradius/
 ├── clients.conf
-├── sites-enabled/
-├── mods-enabled/
 └── README.md
 ```

+The remaining FreeRADIUS configuration files are part of the standard FreeRADIUS installation and are intentionally **not** duplicated in this repository.

+Only the files that require project-specific customization are included.

 ---

-## Authentication Flow
+# Authentication Flow

 ```
 VPN Client